-To find out more about the genes that cause skin cancer, we are collecting saliva samples from QSkin participants and conducting genome wide association studies (GWAS) on samples from people who have been diagnosed with keratinocyte skin cancer and people with no history of skin cancer.
+To find out more about the genes that cause skin cancer, we collected saliva samples from QSkin participants and we are conducting genome wide association studies (GWAS) on samples from people who have been diagnosed with keratinocyte skin cancer and people with no history of skin cancer.

 The study is being conducted by doctors and scientists from QIMR Berghofer Medical Research Institute, led by Professor David Whiteman and Dr Catherine Olsen.
 The study is funded by research grants from the National Health and Medical Research Council.